pymc-devs/pymc/ARCHITECTURE.md

 Lets you define probabilistic graphs or models that can be easily used to compute log probabilities for posterior inference or to draw random samples for prior and posterior prediction.

-PyMC3 includes a few inference techniques, in particular:
+PyMC includes a few inference techniques, in particular:
 * Markov chain Monte Carlo
 * Variational Inference
 * Sequential Monte Carlo